nedo/AndroidCalculator/README.md

 AndroidCalculator
 =================
-A Sample Android application to for testing, it just take two values and multiply them.
+A Sample Android application for testing, it just takes two values and multiply them.